jlord/old-site/blog/simple-node-module.md

 # it should work!
 ```

-Next publish what you've done to your NPM account (if you don't have one, [set one up](https://www.npmjs.org/signup)):
+Next publish what you've done to your npm account (if you don't have one, [set one up](https://www.npmjs.org/signup)):

 ```bash
 $ npm publish